McJimble/Jot-Bot/README.md

 # Jot Bot
- A small, private discord bot originally created for the purpose of learning more advanced Python techniques, as well as basic backend programming with SQL/SQLite.
+ A small, private discord bot I had originally created for the purpose of learning more advanced Python techniques, as well as basic backend programming with SQL/SQLite.
 It is now also a fully functional music bot.

  I basically just add whatever features seem cool or useful in the moment for myself or my friends.